dovu93/Real_Estate_Investment_Identifier/README.md

 ### Analysis

-- We identified the strongest correlation to percent change by zip code.
+- We identified the strongest correlation category to percent change by zip code.

+- Using the strongest correlation for each zip code, we then used a linear regression algorithm to predict what the future return on investment would be for a period of 12 months.

 - Our analysis disproved our hypothesis.
 The top 10 zip codes with the best return on your investment is shown below.
 Along with a heat map of where the zip codes are located around Houston.